 2.4.
 Testing the configuration

-The first setup is now complete, and for diagnosis the configuration can be saved and tested via the correspondig button at the bottom of the page.
+The first setup is now complete, and for diagnosis the configuration can now be saved and tested via the correspondig button at the bottom of the page.

 2.5.
 The synchronisation interval

 Finally, you can also define how often the users are to be automatically synchronised.
 In an environment in which changes seldom occur the standard is perhaps too tight.
 The time frame should not not be too long however, so that any changes can be reflected promptly in Checkmk.

 A synchronisation can be manually initiated at any time in WATO ➳ Users with the button.
 In addition, a user will be synchronised if required when they attempt to log in and have not yet been synchronised.

 It is not much use being able to create all users automatically, if it is then necessary to allocate them to contact groups manually.
 Checkmk provides the function of using the LDAP server’s groups to enable allocation to contact groups.
 For this, activate the Attribute Sync Plugins ➳ Contactgroup Membership option:

 For an allocation to be successful, the group’s name (cn) on the LDAP server must be identical to that in Checkmk – i.e., the oracle_admins group will only be allocated to a user if it is also in the oracle_admins group in LDAP.
 If, instead of this, it is in the oracle-admins or the ORACLE_admins groups the allocation will not work.
 Therfore be careful to use the correct syntax and use of upper and lower case should problems arise in this situation.

 Checkmk also offers – currently only for Active Directory – the possibility of using inherited groups.
 Activate this option if, for example, your user is in the oracle_admins group, and this group is in turn a member of cmk-user.